What do you do if your parents’ finances aren’t stable or you know they won’t leave enough money to cover their final expenses?

-Look for policies with the best coverage (read the fine print) at the most affordable premiums.
+Look for policies with the best coverage (read the fine print) at affordable premiums.
 Before you buy a policy, consider who will be the owner and the beneficiary.
 You already know who the insured is – your parents.

 This is important:

 To avoid a tax liability on the proceeds, you must be two of the three people named on the policy.
 For example, you buy a life insurance policy for your mom.
 Your mom is the insured, and you are the: